Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 Can I use a firmer grip if my opponent hits hard dinks?

-Yes, you can nudge up to 4–5 briefly on harder balls, but avoid staying there.
+Yes, you can nudge firmer briefly on harder balls, but avoid living there.
 Reset to your softer baseline as soon as you’ve absorbed the pace.

 Frequently Asked Questions